-were able to distinguish their goods or services by a visible sign that distinctly points out the origin and ownership of such goods or services.
-To allow Respondent-Applicant to register the subject mark, despite its bad faith, will trademark registration simply a contest as to who files an application first with the Office.
-WHEREFORE, premises considered, the instant Opposition to Trademark Application No. 4-2013-011065 is hereby SUSTAINED.
+Finally, the intellectual property system was established to recognize creativity and give incentives to innovations.
+Similarly, the trademark registration system seeks to reward entrepreneurs and individuals who through their own innovations were able to distinguish their goods or services by a visible sign that distinctly points out the origin and ownership of such goods or services.
+To allow Respondent-Applicant to register the subject mark will trademark registration simply a contest as to who files an application first with the Office.

+WHEREFORE, premises considered, the instant Opposition to Trademark Application No. 4-2014-011034 is hereby SUSTAINED.
 Let the filewrapper of the subject trademark application be returned, together with a copy of this Decision, to the Bureau of Trademarks for information and appropriate action.

 SO ORDERED.

-Taguig City, 26 February 2016.
+Taguig City, 1 4 JUL 2016

 Atty.
+NATHANIEL S. AREVALO

+Director IV

-NATHANIEL S. AREVALO Director IV, Bureau of Legal Affairs
+Bureau of Legal Affairs